 Oregon Coast Camping KOA Style

 The Astoria location is branded as a “KOA Resort” and it more than lived up to the expectation that designation conjured up for us.
-It was so impressive that I hesitate to even call it a campground, although we had the tent to prove it.
+It was so impressive that I hesitate to even call it a campground, although we had a tent to prove it.
 Our tent spot came with privacy barriers, a wooden shade and rain cover, a fire-pit and picnic table and even electrical plugins and lights.
 Although there were just the two of us the site was plenty big enough for a good-sized family cabin tent.
-Across the way was a covered outdoor community kitchen with multiple sinks, stove-tops and grills.
-If tenting is not your style and you want ultimate comfort consider an RV rental and book one of Astoria KOA’s spacious pull throughs or reserve one of the gorgeous cabins, with or without private bathrooms, that sleep 4-6 people for the ultimate Oregon glamping experience.
+Across the way was a covered outdoor community kitchen with multiple sinks, stove-tops, and grills.
+If tenting is not your style and you want ultimate comfort consider an RV rental and book one of Astoria KOA’s spacious pull-throughs or reserve one of the gorgeous cabins, with or without private bathrooms, that sleep 4-6 people for the ultimate Oregon glamping experience.